kumarashish0305/SF_Taxi/README.md

 This repository contains code written for the "Cabspotting" data.
 The project was built on databricks using Pyspark on top of Spark framework.

-Databricks the platform by Microsoft Azure comes on top of Azure cloud.
 Apache Spark is built for efficient data processing and parallelising the ML processes on multiple clusters and multi-cores.

 Only limitation comes in the process with usage of pandas dataframe and scikit learn based libraries which can not be parallelised.
-Here, though we have used these libraries.

 The author implore usage of MlLib library for Machine Learning projects with production ready codes.

 Alternatively. containers for tensorflow can be set up on docker container and used efficiently.